 As MRSA infections are spreading among hospitals and other communal locations and conventional medicine’s antibiotic repertoire is fading, an ancient Chinese herb proves to halt MRSA growth.

-As the battle against superbugs like MRSA and other hospital-acquired infections rages on, researchers have found oils derived from certain plants beat antiseptics chlorhexidine and ethanol in inhibiting antibiotic resistant bacteria.
+As the battle against superbugs like MRSA and other hospital-acquired infections rages on, research finds oils such as Tea Tree, Lemongrass and Eucalyptus fight antibiotic resistant superbugs.

 Researchers from the University of California at San Diego have determined that healthy skin bacteria serve as defense mechanisms against infection, and can fight off even the sometimes deadly MRSA bacteria.